Q.1 What is a Daniell cell?

 Answer: The arrangement of various elements in the order of increasing value of standard reduction potential is called electrochemical series.

-Q.9 Write name and polarity of an electrode where oxidation takes place in galvanic cell.
+Q.9 Write the name and polarity of an electrode where oxidation takes place in a galvanic cell.

 Answer: Zn electrode.

 Q.10 How does the oxidation state of manganese change in the Leclanche cell?
 Answer: O.S. of manganese changes from + 4 to + 3 in Leclanche cell.

 Q.11 What is electrical resistance?
 What is its unit?